Find your dream Christmas tree at one of these local farms

 2642 Cook Road, Spring Valley.
 937-429-1717

-Types of trees, costs: Variety of spruces, pines and firs for cutting at $8.50 per foot, up to 7 feet. $9 per foot up to 8 and 9 feet and $10.50 per foot for trees 10 feet and above.
-A variety of living trees (balled and burlapped) are $25 per foot.
-Small potted trees of all varieties range between $7.50 and $25.
+Types of trees, costs: Variety of spruces, pines and firs for cutting at $10 per foot, up to 9 feet and $11 per foot for trees 10 feet and above.
+A variety of living trees (balled and burlapped) are $30 per foot.
+Small potted trees of all varieties range between $10 and $25.

-Extras: Saws and tree cleaning (for $1) are available; bailing is $1 and bags are $1.50 each.
+Extras: Saws and tree cleaning are available for $1 and bailing is also available for an additional $1.
+Bags are $1.50 each.
 Wreaths available.
-Decorated wreaths for $25, undecorated for $20.
-Tree bags and preservatives are $1.50.
+Decorated wreaths for $30, undecorated for $25.

-Hours: Open Thanksgiving weekend from Friday, Nov.
-27 through Tuesday, Dec.
-1 and on Dec.
-4-8 from 9 a.m. to 5 p.m.
-The tree farm closes on Dec.
-8.
+Hours: Open on Nov.
+26, 27, and 28 and Dec.
+3, 4, and 5.
+Guests must reserve a time in which they plan to visit the farm by making a reservation on Spring Valley Tree Farm’s website.

 Directions: East on U.S. 35.
 Proceed south on U.S. 42 and watch for signs as U.S. 42 narrows, just after you cross the Little Miami River.